PathToLife/lerna-practise-bootstrap-hospital-example/README.md

 # Future
 Lerna seems to have changed owernship to `nx`, with some reports of it being deprecated.

-For now, just serve as an example of developer UX first hand experience of a lerna monorepo system.
+For now this repo just serves as an first hand UX experience of the lerna monorepo system with typescript.

 For servers and applications that require the full shebang (of note is QUIC support 2022), consider golang, C#, java.